elpaso/qgis-desktop-docker/README.md

-You can use this docker to test QGIS or to run unit tests inside QGIS, xvfb is available and running as a service inside the container to allow for fully automated headless testing.
+You can use this docker to test QGIS or to run unit tests inside QGIS, xvfb is available and running as a service inside the container to allow for fully automated headless testing in Travis CI jobs.

 # Building